 Researchers must ensure that ethical oversight is maintained for the duration of the award and any changes to the research plans, including the numbers of animals in research are reported to the Academy.

-The Academy reserves the right to see approval documents or ask for further information at any point during the grant and after it has ended.
+The Academy reserves the right to see licenses and approval documents or ask for further evidence and information at any point during the grant and for a period of seven years after it has ended.